gkemmey/gray_matter/_posts/2020-04-12-filling-out-pdfs.md

 form.save("out/osha_form_300_with_grid.pdf")
 ```

-That example 1) shows all the pieces and 2) is incredibly useful for figuring out where to draw our text boxes on the real thing.
+So that's all the pieces put together -- `prawn` and `combine_pdf` 🤝 As a bonus, being able to lay a grid over our original PDF is incredibly useful for figuring out where we should draw our text boxes when we're filling out the form.

-## A compete example 📝
+## A more compete example 📝

 ### Hold up a second

-I'm gonna show you what I did to fill out these OSHA forms.
-I think it's cool, but there's arguments for it being overcomplicated 🤷‍♂️ Although, once I had it working for one form, it did make it easier to do the next one.
+I'm wanna show you what I did to fill out these [OSHA Forms](https://www.osha.gov/recordkeeping/new-osha300form1-1-04-FormsOnly.pdf).
+I think there's some interesting Ruby involved, but there's arguments for it being overcomplicated 🤷‍♂️

 Anyway, you don't have to keep reading -- that grid example has everything you need.

 At the end of the day, all you need are:

-1. Calls to that `text_box` method with options for where to draw it on the page like so:
+1. Calls to `prawn`'s text_box method with options for where to draw it on the page like so:

     ```ruby
     pdf.text_box "message", at: [148, 360.0],